Septoplasty for the Surgical Correction of Deviated Septum and Other Conditions

-Plastic surgeons at University Hospitals in Cleveland, Ohio, specialize in septoplasty, or reconstructive surgery to correct an improperly formed nasal septum.
+Our plastic surgery team specializes in septoplasty, or reconstructive surgery to correct an improperly formed or deviated nasal septum.

-Septoplasty may also be performed to surgically correct problems such as a deviated septum, cleft defects that affect the nose and nasal cavity, or a fistula in the maxillary sinuses.
+Septoplasty may also be performed to surgically correct problems such cleft defects that affect the nose and nasal cavity, or a fistula in the maxillary sinuses.

 - Nasal congestion/obstruction